janalj/Mock_Interview/README.md

 # Mock_Interview

-This project intends to simulate mock interview situation.
-Users can type their questions in the csv file.
-The program will run through the questions either in order or randomly.
-The system will play each questions, start a timer, and record the answers.
-Each answer will be saved naming after the questions.
+This program simulates mock interview .
+Users either enter their questions in the csv file or modify the functions directly.
+The program traverses the questions either in order or randomly.
+Your computer reads each question, start a timer, and record the answers.
+Every recorded answer will be output as a mp3 file, stored on your computer.
+Files names are named after the questions.
 Key features
--	Playing question audio
+-	Play audio of given questions
--	Recording with timer
+-	Record your answers
 -	Play recordings

-Make sure to install the following python libaries: sounddevice soundfile pygame
+Install the following python libaries: sounddevice soundfile pygame